Bassel-Sadek/MTC/TransitNetworkCheck.md

 <img alt="Check_transit_stops.jpg" height="273" src="%PUBURL%/Main/NetworkCoding/Check_transit_stops.jpg" title="Check_transit_stops.jpg" width="977" />

-## 2. Transit Block Files (.BLOCK) Check
+## 2. Transit Block Files (.BLOCK) Checks

-A second check can be done to ensure consistency among the TP+ [[TransitNetworkCoding#TransitLineBlockFile][line block files]].
+A second check can be done to ensure consistency among the TP+ [line block files](TransitNetworkCoding#2-transit-line-files).
 A block file is a block of script that exists as a separate file and consists of lines of code or other specifications that are called by a main script.
 In order to keep from changing the main script every time a new operator or fare specification is added, these line and fare specifications are moved to block files.
 The block files refer to separate line and fare files that actually define the lines and fares.

 ### 2.1 Transit Line Block File